0xFloyd/0xFloyd/README.md

+### I really love computers

-I'm <a href="https://x.com/0xFloyd" target="_blank" rel="noopener noreferrer">0xFloyd</a>, a senior software engineer at <a href="https://pluto.xyz" target="_blank" rel="noopener noreferrer">Pluto</a>.
+Hi, I'm <a href="https://x.com/0xFloyd" target="_blank" rel="noopener noreferrer">0xFloyd</a>, a senior software engineer at <a href="https://pluto.xyz" target="_blank" rel="noopener noreferrer">Pluto</a>.
 I previously worked as an engineer at <a href="https://lockheedmartin.com" target="_blank" rel="noopener noreferrer">Lockheed Martin</a>.
+I describe myself as a <a href="https://en.wikipedia.org/wiki/Techno-Optimist_Manifesto" target="_blank" rel="noopener noreferrer">techno-optimist</a> and futurist.
+I'm interested in disruptive software, specifically cryptography and artificial intelligence.
+I love building.
+I've done it my entire life - from legos in my childhood, to minecraft worlds in my teens, to software for the rest of my life.

-I'm currently interested in building personalized, custom AI and automation solutions.
-I build fast, clean, reliable products, and I enjoy working with TypeScript and React.
+I build fast, clean, and reliable software products, and I particularly enjoy working with TypeScript and React.
 I've spent the past few years shipping web apps, tools, APIs, and libraries.
-I'm the person who handles the full cycle from idea to launch — I've done this my whole career.

-My skillset is taking a product from rough concept to prototype to production, especially in fast-moving environments where you need to make a lot of decisions on your own.
-I work across the stack — frontend, backend, APIs — my specialty is simply solving problems and figuring things out without losing momentum.
+My skillset is taking a product from rough concept, to prototype, to production, especially in fast-moving environments where I have the freedom to make autonomous decisions.
+I like to own the full idea-to-launch cycle.

 If you have an idea you want to build, reach out on twitter (preferred) or to xfloyd.eth [at] gmail [dot] com.
-I'm happy in my current role, but if you're building something ambitious and need a senior engineer, I'm always happy to chat.
+I'm happy in my current role, but if you're building something ambitious and need engineering help, I'm always happy to chat.

+#### Engineering is a superpower

 ![](https://visitor-badge.laobi.icu/badge?page_id=0xFloyd)